Make New Friends in Cardiff

 Making friends across Cardiff usually starts with familiar routes and easy meeting spots.
 You might meet for coffee around Pontcanna, take a walk through Bute Park, or keep it casual at the Bay after work.
 Because the city is compact, it’s realistic to meet regularly without it becoming a trek — even if you’re coming in from Canton or heading out towards Roath.
 For a first meet, choose something public and time‑boxed so it stays relaxed.
 If you click, the next step is simple: repeat the plan, try a new café, or bring someone along to something you already do.
 That steady rhythm is where friendships usually begin to stick in Cardiff.
 If you’re newer to Cardiff, starting in a well‑known spot helps: the arcades, the park, or the Bay.
 From there, you can branch out to Roath for cafés or Canton for something quieter.
 The key is choosing plans you’d happily do anyway, so meeting again feels effortless.

-Making friends as an adult can feel awkward — Drinking Partners makes it easier, more relaxed, and pressure-free, without meeting in large groups or organised events.
+Making friends as an adult can feel awkward — especially when everyday routines in Cardiff are already set.
+Drinking Partners keeps things simple, relaxed and pressure-free, without the need for large groups or organised events.

-Take things at your own pace and connect in a way that feels right for you.
+Take things at your own pace and connect in a way that feels comfortable for you.

 This is for you if…